kokkos/kokkos-core-wiki/API-Reference/Kokkos::kokkos_malloc.md

 ## Parameters

   * `label`: A user provided string which is used in profiling and debugging tools via the KokkosP Profiling Tools.
-  *  `size: The number of bytes to allocate.
+  *  `size`: The number of bytes to allocate.

 ## Template parameters

 * `MemorySpace`:  Controls the storage location.
-If omitted the default memory space of the default execution space is used (i.e. Kokkos::DefaultExecutionSpace::memory_space`).
+If omitted the default memory space of the default execution space is used (i.e. `Kokkos::DefaultExecutionSpace::memory_space`).

-## Return value`
+## Return value

 On success, returns the pointer to the beginning of newly allocated memory.
 To avoid a memory leak, the returned pointer must be deallocated with `Kokkos::kokkos_free()` or `Kokkos::realloc()`.